Kalita-Platform/kalita/kalita-website/content/privacy-policy/_index.md

 ## Contact us

-[Contact us](https://github.com/aaranxu/adidoks) if you have any questions.
+[Contact us](https://github.com/Kalita-Platform/kalita) if you have any questions.

-Effective Date: _1st May 2021_
+Effective Date: _4st Jule 2021_